ImmutableSoft/AutoLM/README.md

 To aid testing, debugging and integration with scripting languages (Python, Perl, Tcl, etc.), the following command line tools are created when AutoLM is built; 'compid', 'activate' and 'validate'.
-The 'compid' is used by an application for troubleshooting or when a server call is required to 'activate' as the computer id must be passed from the PC executing the software to the server creating the license file.
+The 'compid' outputs the computer id and is used by an application for troubleshooting or during server assist when a server call is required to 'activate' and the computer id must be passed from the PC executing the software to the server creating the license file.

-The 'activate' command creates a local license (file) using the detected OS/PC computer id and the application details (names, ids, secret).
-The 'validate' call requires a previously created local license (file) and uses libcurl to validate the license on the Ethereum network.
+The 'activate' command creates a local license (file) using the detected OS/PC computer id and the application details (names, ids, mode, secret).
+The 'validate' call requires a previously created local license (file) and uses libcurl to validate the license both locally and on the Ethereum network.
 Validate returns a string representing the license activation value.
 Any number greater than zero is active, any number greater than one (1) is application specific (ie. an application feature or item).

 ## CompId - Globally Unique and Immutable Identifier